martaolaso/martaolaso/README.md

 - 👋 Hi, I’m @martaolaso
-- 👀 I’m interested in music, arthouse films, politics...
+- 👀 I’m interested in music, arthouse films, politics, DeFi...
 - 🌱 I’m currently learning HTML, CSS and Javascript at She Codes.
 Python and Sql at Masterschool
 - 💞️ I’m looking to collaborate on ... for now, a newbie here.
 - 📫 How to reach me ... https://www.linkedin.com/in/marta-olaso-fern%C3%A1ndez-01519551/